-The downside, of course, is that "free" can turn into, well, not free, especially if your DVR charges a monthly fee.
-While a basic DVR like thestarts around $100, before you add a hard drive, a TiVo device with all the bells and whistles is about $500 after you pay the lifetime subscription.
-Yet, compared to the cost of cable TV and such as or even the most expensive antenna DVR will pay for itself in due time.
+The downside is that "free" can turn into, well, not free, especially if your DVR charges a monthly fee.
+For example, a basic DVR like the AirTV 2 starts around $100, before you add a hard drive, while a TiVo Edge with all the bells and whistles is currently $499 (with lifetime subscription).
+Yet, compared with the cost of cable TV and live TV-streaming services such as Hulu Plus Live TV or YouTube TV, even the most expensive antenna DVR will pay for itself in due time.

 TiVo has the best name recognition of the devices here, and if you want a traditional set-top DVR the Edge for antenna is your best option.
 While the Tivo Edge is pricier than the other products here (especially after the lifetime OTA DVR service is added), the Edge for antenna also offers a ton of features including streaming apps, all packaged with TiVo's interface.

-At the moment Channel Master is offering the Edge DVR plus lifetime service for $350 (down from $449).
+At the moment Channel Master is offering the Edge DVR plus lifetime service for $399 (down from $499).

 The AirTV 2 has its pluses, especially as it's the cheapest of our OTA DVR recommendations and it works without incurring a monthly charge.
-Yet, this OTA DVR is really designed to complement a $35-a-month Sling TV subscription by adding local channels.
+Yet this OTA DVR is really designed to complement a $40-a-month Sling TV subscription by adding local channels.
 And you need to add an external hard drive (not included) to make the AirTV 2 function as a true DVR, though it lacks live TV pause.
-If you're looking for a device that works without paying more per month, the similar Amazon Fire TV Recast offers a better overall experience.
+If you want pause functionality it's worth upgrading to the AirTV Anywhere which includes an onboard 1TB hard drive for $200.

 The Tablo Quad is the latest version of the popular cord-cutting DVR and goes all-in on features.
 There's room for an internal hard drive and the inclusion of four tuners should cater for even the most demanding users.
 Everything is controlled through the Tablo app.
-This OTA DVR is not the easiest device to set up though, and you'll need to pay a subscription to access many of its features.
+This OTA DVR is not the easiest device to set up, though, and you'll need to pay a subscription to access many of its features.